The Trapp family from Salzburg - the real story

 You need a transfer from the airport to the city?
 Here you will find various offers.

-With our partner booking.com you can easily book hotels and accommodations in Salzburg online.
-And if you yourself once in the Trapp Villa in Salzburg * you can book it here.
+With our partner booking.com you can conveniently book hotels and accommodation in Salzburg online.
+And if you want to spend the night like the stars of The Sound of Music yourself, you can Overnight stay in Leopoldskron Palace*

 We have tested these travel tips ourselves.
 Maybe there is something for you?

-More Slow Travel travel destinations and experiences in Salzburg:
+Slow travel destinations and experiences in the Salzburg region:

 Source: On-site research.
 We would like to thank Salzburg Tourism for inviting us to this trip.
 The article contains a few Affiliate Links.